Academic & Advising

 5. I'm a Senior, any advice?

-It is extremely important that you request from your advisor a "Major Check" of required courses in the semester before you expect to graduate.
+It is extremely important that you check the academic progress and follow the plan of study under your Degreeworks!
 If you wait until you are already enrolled in your final semester and expecting to graduate, it will be too late to offset requirements that you may have overlooked.

 6. What other type of assistance is available to students?